papiche/Astroport.ONE/tools/primal_wallet_control.README.md

 - **Smart Cache Usage**: Uses existing cache files when available and recent for performance optimization
 - **Real-time Fallback**: Falls back to live verification when cache is not available or outdated
 - **History-based Intrusion Detection**: Analyzes transaction history to count existing intrusions without cache dependency
-- **Automatic Refund**: Unauthorized transactions are immediately refunded
+- **Automatic Redirection**: Unauthorized transactions are immediately redirected to UPLANETNAME_G1
-- **Progressive Penalties**: Intrusion count tracking with fixed termination threshold (3 intrusions)
+- **Loop Prevention**: No refunds to sender to avoid potential transaction loops
-- **Email Notifications**: Detailed alerts for security events
+- **Email Notifications**: Detailed alerts for all security events with redirection notifications
-- **Wallet Termination**: Automatic account termination with balance transfer to master
+- **Fund Recovery**: All intrusive amounts recovered by cooperative treasury (UPLANETNAME_G1)

 ## Dependencies